 Keep sufficient distance between the heater and any obstruction.
 Take into account the possibility to open and aces the service doors of the heater for service and cleaning.
-Pay attention to any flammable materials..
+Pay particularly attention to any flammable materials..
 Make sure the airflow to and from the heater is unhindered.
-A ventilation gap is required from the top and bottom of the heater to any flammable materials Make sure that the warm air can be blown out freely.
-There should absolutely be no

-(possibility of) materials within 5m from the front of the heater.
-See the drawing for the safe distances.
+Make sure that the warm air can be blown out freely.
+There should absolutely be no (possibility of) materials within 5m from the front of the heater.

-- The heater is provided with 4x M10 sockets on the top and on the bottom.
+- The heater is provided with M10 sockets on the top and on the bottom.
 See technical drawings. - Make sure that after fitting, there is no mechanical tension on any connecting gas or electric supplies. - Install the heater Horizontally